wassim-triki/r3f-portal/README.md

 # R3F Portals

-An experimental project using `@react-three/fiber` (R3F) to play with `MeshPortalMaterial`.
+An experimental project created using `npx create-vite` using `@react-three/fiber` (R3F) to play with `MeshPortalMaterial`.
 This project is a learning exercise for understanding the capabilities of R3F and how to integrate various components from `@react-three/drei` such as `MeshPortalMaterial`, `CameraControls`, `Environment`, and more.

 ## Features
 - Integration with R3F and Drei components.